Rancid (2000 album): Production and composition

 It is Rancid's most hardcore offering to date, which was released as a follow-up to the more ska and reggae oriented Life Won't Wait.
 It spans 22 tracks in under 40 minutes, owing to over 3/4 of the songs clocking at under 2 minutes.
 "Maggots" was recorded, but that ended up being a song on Lars Frederiksen & the Bastards record.
 The Japanese version includes one bonus track, "Sick Sick World".
-Songs on the album make reference to famous gangster Al Capone, as well as Norse God Loki, John Brown, Ulysses S. Grant, Nelson Mandela, Charles Van Doren, Geoffrey Chaucer's Canterbury Tales and Don Giovanni.
+Songs on the album make reference to famous gangster Al Capone, as well as the Norse god Loki, John Brown, Ulysses S. Grant, Nelson Mandela, Charles Van Doren, Geoffrey Chaucer's Canterbury Tales and Don Giovanni.
 Brett Gurewitz (Bad Religion) reunited with Rancid and became their producer for this album.
 It was 6 years since he co-produced the band's second album Let's Go (1994), although he engineered the band's third album, ...And Out Come the Wolves (1995).
 Rancid and Gurewitz would continue their collaboration for their next five albums, Indestructible, Let the Dominoes Fall, Honor Is All We Know, Trouble Maker, and Tomorrow Never Comes.

 On the record released to the public, there was a mastering error on the track "Poison" on the first run of CDs pressed, but was fixed in subsequent pressings and is not present on the vinyl copies of the record.